faizkhan-Gitt/delta-demo/README.md

 # delta-demo
 this is demo for git and gitthub class.

+# Teacher
+  abdul sir

+# student
+ delta student